List of Emmerdale characters introduced in 2007: Douglas Potts

-Doug is Laurel Thomas' (Charlotte Bellamy) father.
-He and Laurel's mother, Hilary (Paula Wilcox), come to the village to visit their daughter but after they leave, they are involved in a car accident.
+Doug is Laurel Thomas' father.
+He and Laurel's mother, Hilary Potts, come to the village to visit their daughter but after they leave, they are involved in a car accident.
 Doug suffers minor injuries but Hilary is comatose for several weeks.
 Laurel immediately goes to look after her father despite being heavily pregnant.
 Doug tells Hilary after she recovers that Laurel had moved in to take care of him and the house while she was ill.
+Doug returns with Hilary to meet their grandson, Daniel.
+Daniel dies of cot death and Hilary asks a devastated Doug to contain his grief for Laurel's sake, and he confides his true feelings to Pearl Ladderbanks (Meg Johnson).
+Hilary and Doug leave the village after Laurel bans Hilary from attending a memorial service for Daniel.
+They return a couple of weeks later.
+Laurel and Hilary resolve things and Hilary and Doug move in with Laurel and her husband, Ashley Thomas (John Middleton).